- Vision sensors obstructed by dust/smudges on the camera lens

 Common Causes

-- Vision sensors obstructed by dust or smudges on camera lens
+- Vision sensors obstructed by dust/smudges on the camera lens

 - Reflective or very dark floors confusing the optical sensors

-- Cluttered floor with cables, shoes, or small objects blocking paths
+- Cluttered floor (cables, shoes, objects) blocking paths

-- Robot started mapping from different location than usual dock
+- Robot started from a different location than its usual dock

 Most fixes happen in the first 3 steps.